cue-lang/cue/doc/ref/spec.md

 [ 1, 2 ][2]     // _|_
 [ 1, 2, ...][2] // _|_
 ```

+TODO(FIXME): note that value-default pairs use the <x|y> syntax elsewhere, but
+not here - we probably want to be consistent.

 Both the operand and index value may be a value-default pair.
 ```